g3raldbr0wn/todoList/README.md

 ## How It's Made:

-Tech used: HTML, CSS, JavaScript, and Node
+Tech used: HTML, CSS, JavaScript, Node, EJS, and Mongoose

 This to-do app was created to solidify my learning with CRUD and MVC.
 I use Node for the backend, creating my api to perform CRUD applications.
 Also, I comply with MVC by creating a separation of concerns allowing for a much more organized file system.